RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> no
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> [NLU](product)
     <B> Anything in particular you'd like to know about, e.g. intent classification or entity recognition?
 <U> an explanation of how [entity recognition](nlu_part) work would help
     <B> [Part 2](https://blog.rasa.com/rasa-nlu-in-depth-part-2-entity-recognition/) of the Rasa NLU In Depth series from our software engineer Tobias is a great tutorial about entity recognition.
 Would you like me to try to recommend a pipeline?
 <U> nah
     <B> Got it.
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## not new to rasa + nlu + entity + pipeline spacy
 <U> How do I get started?
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> no
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> Tell me about [NLU](product)
     <B> Anything in particular you'd like to know about, e.g. intent classification or entity recognition?
 <U> tell me about [entity recognition](nlu_part)